European shares fall as worries over Greece offset M&A fever

 By Blaise Robinson

-PARIS, April 14 European stocks fell on Tuesday as renewed worries over Greece offset news of a tie-up between Nokia and Alcatel-Lucent.
+PARIS, April 14 European stocks fell on Tuesday as renewed worries over Greece offset any positive impact from news of a tie-up between Nokia and Alcatel-Lucent .

-A rebound in the euro during the session also prompted investors to book recent gains on the shares of exporters.
-Luxury goods maker LVMH fell 2.5 percent and airplane maker Airbus lost 2.6 percent.

-Shares in the French telecom gear maker Alctel surged 16 percent after the two companies announced they were in advanced talks for Nokia to take over Alcatel.
-Nokia shares were down 3.6 percent.
+Shares in the French telecom gear maker surged 15.4 percent after the two firms said they were in advanced talks for Nokia to take over Alcatel.
+Nokia shares were down 4.8 percent.

 Clairinvest fund manager Ion-Marc Valahu expressed scepticism over the merits of the proposed deal.